 However, if the single member LLC is owned by someone or something that is not an eligible shareholder--like a nonresident alien or a partnership or a corporation--then the single member LLC can't own shares.

-Want a Free Downloadable Kit for Setting Up an LLC?
+Want a Downloadable Kit for Setting Up an LLC?

-A quick, tangential point: If you're interested in setting up an LLC for use with an S corporation, you may be interested to know that just as we give away free downloadable kits for setting up S corporations, we also give away free downloadable kits for setting up limited liability companies.
+A quick, tangential point: If you're interested in setting up an LLC for use with an S corporation, you may be interested to know that just as we publish downloadable kits for setting up S corporations, we also publish downloadable kits for setting up limited liability companies.
 You grab the LLC kits, however, from another website.
 Click here if you are interested.
-Note that as with the free S corporation kits, you use the stephenlnelsoncpa code to get the free download.

 Additional Information You May Find Useful